jlmeredith/ytdatahub/documentation/reference/workflows/workflow-refresh-channel.md

 #### User Actions
-- **"Save Channel Data"**: Updates database with fresh channel info
+- **"Save Channel Data"**: Updates database with fresh channel info `TODO: Make sure that we have visual ui confirmation of what was saved after the operation is completed.
+May need to abstract this out into a method that will be used for all save operations.
+This may already be present in the codebase but we need to locate and update to always return in the UI. `

 - **"Continue to Videos Data"**: Advances to Step 3

 ### Step 3: Video Collection & Update

 #### Video Data Refresh
+TODO: Apply all of the same TODO: items from channels to this workflow pattern to ensure parity of returned and visible information at each step of the process.
+The only exception would be making sure that the ability to select the video and comment count should be selectable with a slider of all possible values from the prior channel api response and the response from when videos are fetched.
+The same would be true for comments which should be applied below.
 1. **API Call Configuration**:
    ```python
    options = {